RyanFleck/ryanfleck.ca/content/posts/2021/tone-workshop.md

 }
 ```

+Notice that the data returned from the endpoint is in a dict, meaning we can
+sift through it and pull out neat info!

 # A REPL (In REPL.it, ha!)

 Open <https://repl.it/@RyanFleck/tone-analysis-repl#main.py> and fork to tinker
 from this point.

+Putting the code

 ```py
 def analyze(text:str):